Koredotcom/docs/docs/gale/playground/select-a-template-for-a-prompt.md

 !!! note

     In the simple mode, you can remove the curly braces and add the required variable, but in the advanced mode, the data comes from the dataset file that you have selected.
-For more information about uploading a dataset, see <span style="text-decoration:underline;">Upload a dataset file</span>.
+For more information about uploading a dataset, see **Upload a dataset file**.

 **To select a template, follow these steps**: